 1. A picture is worth a thousand words

 Cliché?
 Perhaps, but venues with good pictures get more engagement than bare listings.
 Why?
 Accurate pictures give people a clearer idea of what to expect.
 It also makes it easier for us to share venues that have pictures in our newsletters and on social media.
 Posts on social media that feature an image attract a lot more attention, and the same is true for listings on Euan’s Guide.

 Check it out: Homelands, Fife, include a variety of pictures in their listing.

 Image of: An accessible bedroom at Homelands.

 If you have one, definitely share it in your Euan’s Guide listing.
 People can get a brief overview of the access features your venue has on Euan’s Guide, but if you can offer even more information, then definitely do.

-Check it out: The Royal Botanic Garden, Edinburgh, share their access statement on Euan’s Guide.
+Check it out: Sara's Cottage, Cornwall, share their access statement on Euan’s Guide.

 3. Accessible toilets, toilets, toilets

 Information about accessible toilets, alongside wheelchair access, is often the most sought out information by disabled people looking to try somewhere new.
 Where are your accessible toilets?
 What are the dimensions?
 Do you have a Changing Places toilet?
 This kind of information is crucial for disabled people who may need access to an accessible toilet.

 Check it out: Noah's Ark Zoo Farm, Bristol, include a Changing Places toilet in their listing and share a photograph of the facility.